moretrim/shatter/README.markdown

 [1.0.0 release]: https://github.com/moretrim/shatter/releases/tag/v1.0.0

-Install this as you would any other mod.
-When installed properly, the `shatter.mod` file and the `shatter` directory should live side-by-side.
+Extract the `shatter` folder and the `shatter.mod` file from the provided archive, and place them in your favourite `mod` folder.
+Both the folder and file must end up side-by-side.

 In the Victoria 2 launcher you should see an entry for the mod:

 <figure>